Volunteering in our Reserves

 Renaturing Katikati

-Renaturing Katikati is restoring, enhancing and protecting the indigenous habitats and biodiversity of Katikati’s shared green spaces.
+Renaturing Katikati is restoring, enhancing, and protecting the indigenous habitats and biodiversity of Katikati’s shared green spaces.
 Helping our environment to become more resilient and sustainable comes with the side-effect of enjoyment and connectivity for participants and a definite sense of achievement.

 Community volunteers are supported by Project Parore’s Katikati Environment Activator who communicates, coordinates and resources the renaturing activities.
 Sessions in local reserves and esplanades including Haiku Park, Uretara, Yeoman, Park Road and Beach Road walkways are focused on weeding out invasive plants, carrying out pest control, and planting natives.
 Propagating and potting-on seedlings in the nursery happens on occasion too.
 There is also the opportunity for individual care of specific bait and trap lines, which can be managed at times to suit the volunteer.